FranciscoPink/SpaceSearch/README.md

 # Space Search
-This application will be a mobile website to display images found in the NASA images database.
+This application will display images the user searches for from the NASA images database on mobile and desktop devices.

 ## API
 I will be using the public NASA API.